mneri/csv/IMPLEMENTATION.md

 a [`Format`](https://github.com/mneri/csv/tree/master/src/main/java/me/mneri/csv/format) implementation.

 Transition tables are implemented using `int[]` and as explained before, states and actions are encoded together: the low 16 bits of each element encode the target state, while the high 16 bits encode the corresponding actions.
+Below is the transition table for `Rfc4180StrictFormat`.
+While it looks complex, it is actually quite straightforward.

 ```java
 private static final int[] DFA = {